Ruminations on TV Shows, Comics, And Music

-Here are the basics you should know: The show is about an alien time traveler.
+Here are the basics everyone should know before getting involved: The show is about an alien time traveler.
 He takes companions, almost always humans, with him as he explores time and space.
-The companions change frequently, and in this guide, you sometimes get no closure.
+The companions change frequently, and in this series format, you sometimes get no closure.
 You might love a particular companion in one episode, and, in the next, they've been replaced by people you have no context for.
 Also, when The Doctor gets very ill, his appearance changes.
 By which, I mean, he is portrayed by an entirely different actor.
 This is a cool concept, but it can be jarring at first.
-It will happen Thirteen Times over the course of these eleven seasons.
+It will happen Fourteen Times over the course of these twelve seasons.

 Last season was all about grief and getting over the terrible things you've done in life.
 We met Clara, several times, we wondered who she was, we found out, we moved on, The Doctor regenerated, he was cranky, Clara has started to decranky him, we moved on.
-This season brings us completely up-to-date with the modern series.
+This season follows their adventures together, and features one of the most fun multiple Time Lord stories in the show's history.

 Season 11: The Doctor Falls